-Jacob in the Bible summary was a great man, an example of courage, faith, and bravery before all, including God.
+In the Bible summary Jacob was a great man, an example of courage, faith, and bravery before all, including God.
 Because he dared to fight Him, he is known for the biblical episode in which he was his brother’s deceiver.
-But also for his 12 signs, because God blessed him with 12 children who became kings of the world and great leaders.
+But also for his 12 signs because God blessed him with 12 children who became kings of the world and great leaders.

 Who was Jacob?

 Jacob, also called Israel, is a patriarch of the Bible who obtained his birthright through deception.
-His accomplice was Rebekah, his mother, and his wife of Isaac.
+His accomplice was Rebekah, his mother, and his wife, Isaac.